Frequently Asked Questions

 Yes.
-At Friday salons, student artists show works in progress and assignments from the week with members of HPI.
-Three of these take place on Friday evenings and are open to the public, who are invited to an open discussion afterward.
+At weekly salons, student artists show works in progress and assignments from the week with members of HPI.
+Three of these take place on weekday evenings and are open to the public, who are invited to an open discussion afterward.
 There is an additional, more formal public showing of student work at a Philadelphia space at the end of the semester.

 Can I concentrate in one area of performance?

 Students will take classes and workshops as a group, sharing training.
 But independent projects and compositional assignments will give students a chance to focus on the areas and techniques they choose.
 The faculty hopes that student artists will branch out into new techniques and work boldly in familiar disciplines.